kourge/sheriff/README.markdown

 ### upcoming_notification ###
 This task is responsible for sending sheriffs emails `n` days before their duty depending how their preferences are set.

+### setup_db ###
+This task creates the necessary tables in the database.
+It requires the database settings to be filled out correctly in `config.yaml`.

 ### populate_fullnames ###
 This task searches for sheriffs who don't have their fullname filled in and